nathanlong/rules/content/games/struggling-upstream.md

 > **Nathan's Notes**
 >
-> Great game I can play over and over.
-There's great satisfaction in laying down a huge combo, or even busting up someone's plans with a Bomb.
-It may not be intuitive on first play that the 2's are the highest card (other than Jokers).
-So far we've played that 2's and Jokers as wilds can also be included to make a Bomb.
+> Great simple game that's easy to teach and quick to play.
+Traditionally the 2's are played as the highest cards, but I've omitted that for teaching simplicity.
+The targeted discard to achieve an even deal is from Hearts, and ensures that the 2♠︎ remains to start the hand.